Key facts about the Battle of Stones River, also known as the Battle of Murfreesboro.

 - The Battle of Stones River was a particularly deadly battle, even by Civil War standards.
 Total casualties for the battle were comparable to the carnage at Shiloh and Antietam.

-- The percentage of casualties at the Battle of Stones River was higher than any other battle in the Civil War.
+- The percentage of casualties at the Battle of Stones River was higher than in any other battle in the Civil War.